johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-15-open-policy-meets-agile-comms.md

 We speak to so many people on a regular basis that I’m surprised we are managing to keep up.
 And, in the not-too-distant future, when [our legislation](https://bills.parliament.uk/bills/3430) is done and we’re a real *thing* that people come to rely on, I reckon it’s going to become harder – and maybe too hard – to maintain trust with our network of opinion-havers if we *only* rely on the techniques we have used so far to build that trust.

 That’s led us to start thinking about how our programme can adapt how we communicate with our networks.
-That's what led us to think about agile comms.
+That’s what led us to think about agile comms.

 ## Sparking lightbulb moments